Universidad-Cenfotec/quantum-programming-languages-expressiveness/README.md

 #### On Windows
 0. Install python.
 This experiment was run in python 3.12.8
 1. Go to the project folder and and open a terminal
-2. python -m venv venv
+2. python -m venv .venv
 3. cd quantum-programming-languages-expressiveness
-4. venv\Scripts\activate
+4. .venv\Scripts\activate
-5. Install the hosted/qiskit/requirements.txt
+5. Install: python hosted/qiskit/requirements.txt

 #### On Mac and Linux
 0. Install python.
 This experiment was run in python 3.12.8